hellogracecho/elysian/README.md

-# Foundation for Sites Template
+# Elysian Coffee Roasters built with Foundation

 - Check out this project live 👉🏼 https://hellogracecho.github.io/elysian/
 - This code is build with Foundation 6 (https://get.foundation/sites/docs/)
 - This is personal learning purpose only 👩🏻‍💻

+## Foundation for Sites Template

 **Please open all issues with this template on the main [Foundation for Sites](https://github.com/zurb/foundation-sites/issues) repo.**